5 Skincare Ingredients That Can Make Your Skin More Sensitive to Sunlight

 Fruit enzymes are commonly found in in-office and at-home chemical peels.
-These are wonderful for gentle exfoliation which can reveal brighter-looking skin, but they also can make your skin more sensitive to sunlight.
-“Peels should be avoided during periods of intense sun exposure because they can make a person more vulnerable to the effects of the sun.”
-According to Skincare.com consultant, and board-certified dermatologist, Dr. Corey Hartman, “Skin is more susceptible to hyperpigmentation, irritation, and photosensitivity while peeling.”
-Instead of booking your peels during the warmer months, consider making your appointments or using them in your routine once the weather cools down.
+These are wonderful for gentle exfoliation, which can reveal brighter-looking skin, but they also can make your skin more sensitive to sunlight.
+“Peels should be avoided during periods of intense sun exposure because they can make a person more vulnerable to the effects of the sun,” says board-certified dermatologist Dr. Corey Hartman.
+“Skin is more susceptible to hyperpigmentation, irritation and photosensitivity while peeling.”

-Used primarily for chemical exfoliation, alpha-hydroxy acids are a prime example of an ingredient that can cause sun sensitivity.
-Glycolic acid and lactic acid are two common alpha-hydroxy acids found in toners, serums, and moisturizers.
-They are great for helping to brighten the appearance of the skin, but thanks to their exfoliating abilities, they leave new skin cells vulnerable to sun damage.
-Using products formulated with AHAs at nighttime is key, especially during the summer months.
+Used primarily for chemical exfoliation, try to use products that contain alpha-hydroxy-acids, like the L’Oréal Paris Revitalift Derm Intensives 10% Pure Glycolic Acid Serum, in your nighttime routine.
+While glycolic acid and lactic acid are great for helping to brighten the appearance of the skin, thanks to their exfoliating abilities, they leave new skin cells vulnerable to sun damage.

-Another common acne-fighting ingredient, benzoyl peroxide is also known to cause photosensitivity.
-“Benzoyl peroxide is an antibacterial made of benzoic acid and oxygen,” explains board-certified dermatologist Dr. Peter Schmid.
+If you have a benzoyl peroxide face wash, like the CeraVe Acne Foaming Cream Cleanser, we suggest using it at night and a gentler cleanser come morning.
+“Benzoyl peroxide is an antibacterial made of benzoic acid and oxygen,” says board-certified dermatologist Dr. Peter Schmid.
 “It penetrates the pores or follicles of the skin and kills the bacteria that lives there and contributes to inflammation that results in acne.”